 Granada Eats

 Although we had been living in Spain for a month and a half already, Granada was the place where we re-discovered the joys of pan de cristal (glass bread).
-We knew about pan de cristal from Jaleo, a restaurant in the USA, where the pan con tomate is one of our favorite tapas.
-We were always curious as to why Chef José Andrés went to the trouble and expense of importing the bread from Spain.
+We knew about pan de cristal from Jaleo, one of our favorite restaurants in the USA, where we always order the pan con tomate.
+Why, I always wondered, does Jaleo go to the trouble and expense of importing the bread from Spain?

-On our first evening, at Jardines Alberto, on the hill of the Alhambra, we had a simple meal of pan con tomate and jamón Iberico.
-We drizzled the warm bread with a bit of olive oil and spread on some grated fresh tomato.
-When we took a bite, the bread’s impossibly delicate crust shattered, giving way to the soft, airy interior.
+On our first evening, at Jardines Alberto just below the Alhambra, we ordered a simple meal of jamón Iberico acompañado de pan de cristal y tomate.
+I drizzled the warm bread with a bit of olive oil and spread on some grated fresh tomato.
+When I took a bite, the bread’s thin, fragile crust shattered delicately in my mouth, giving way to the soft, airy crumb inside.
 It was mind-blowingly delicious.
-Now we understood!
+Now I understood!

-We ordered pan con tomate again the very next day, on the terrace at El Huerto de Juan Ranas in Albayzín.
+We ordered pan de cristal again the very next day, on the terrace at El Huerto de Juan Ranas in Albayzín.
 This time, we had olives instead of jamón.
-Instead of grated fresh tomato, we were served a cool, chunky salmorejo to spread onto the warm glass bread.
-Different, but also perfect.
+Instead of grated fresh tomato, we were served a cool, chunky salmorejo-like sauce to spread onto the warm, crunchy bread.
+Different, but also sublime.

 On our second evening, we had dinner at our hotel in the Alhambra, the Parador de Granada.
 We had an amuse bouche of salmorejo.
 Steve had the tasting menu, and I ordered a couple of lighter dishes.
 We both had the bregua de pollo arabé (Arab-style chicken in pastry) and sopa de legumbres harira (Moroccan soup with chickpeas and lentils).